-- · Physical conditions of greenway trails,
+- Physical condition of greenway trails

-- Safe street crossings, and
+- Safe street crossings

-- · Safety while on the trail network.
+- Safety while on the trail network

 Participants were also asked to identify which existing greenway trails they believed should be prioritized for active transportation improvements.
 Just over 30% of participants selected Crabtree Creek Trail.
+Walnut

-Walnut Creek Trail (14%), Rocky Branch Trail (13%), and Neuse River Trail (10%) were also identified by at least 10% of respondents as potential active transportation corridors.
-It is important to note that participants were not able to select from proposed or non-existent greenway trails.
-Important planned connections into downtown and areas of the City that are currently experiencing less greenway access could also benefit from targeted active transportation investments, particularly if they are along major street corridors.
+Creek Trail (14%), Rocky Branch Trail (13%), and Neuse River Trail (10%) were also identified by at least 10% of respondents as potential active transportation corridors.
+It is important to note that participants were not able to select proposed or non-existent greenway trails.
+Survey results and input provide insights on how planned connections into downtown and areas of the City that are currently experiencing less greenway access may also benefit from targeted active transportation investments, particularly if they are along major street corridors.